MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/reasons-edge-devtools.md

 ### Change the color theme

-You can choose a different color theme.
-Themes can make your user experience much better, and you can change the look of DevTools to your needs.
+You can choose a different color theme to change the look of DevTools.
+Several popular Visual Studio Code themes are available if you prefer to use the same theme and syntax highlighting across DevTools and Visual Studio Code.

 Switching to a different theme in DevTools Settings: